 5. Guide passengers at each step of their journey with efficient customer service.

 On a busy day, over 200,000 passengers pass through Heathrow.
 And they all expect great customer service.
 But how do you deliver this efficiently and cost-effectively on such a massive scale?

 From online forms to knowledge articles and chatbots, the airport is empowering its customers and colleagues to answer queries faster and smarter.
 For example, if a passenger is running late for a connecting flight, they can start a live chat on their phone as soon as they disembark the plane to check the quickest route to the departure gate.

 With Service Cloud, Heathrow can make sure these types of time-sensitive questions are answered quickly.
-It has created automated rules that help to categorize and prioritize cases on different channels.
+It has created automated rules that help to categorise and prioritise cases on different channels.